Skip to content

 Volcanoes National park

-The volcanoes National park is one of the iconic tourist attraction in Rwanda with hundreds of visitors flocking the country each year to encounter with the endangered mountain gorillas and wildlife.
+The Volcanoes National Park is one of the iconic tourist attractions in Rwanda with hundreds of visitors flocking to the country each year to encounter the endangered mountain gorillas and wildlife.

-The fee paid for gorilla trekking is mostly used to fund projects in charge of conservancy of the endangered mountain gorillas for future generations.
+The fee paid for gorilla trekking is mostly used to fund projects in charge of conserving of the endangered mountain gorillas for future generations.

 Akagera National Park: